 May leave a sticky residue if not properly wiped

-This all-purpose cleaner is right at home in the kitchen since it kills 99.9 percent of all bacteria without harsh chemicals or bleach.
+This all-purpose cleaner is right at home in the kitchen, as the company claims it kills 99.9 percent of all bacteria without bleach.
 Instead, it harnesses the power of citric extracts to fight things that allow bacteria and germs to flourish, like grime, hard water buildup, and food waste and residue.
-There is no toxic residue to speak of, and the spray is based on a formula that has been used by hospitals for over 10 years and is proven to kill bacteria and viruses, including Staph, Salmonella, and E. Coli.

-What’s more, since the active ingredient is citric acid, the product has a fresh lemony scent that’s much safer to breathe than the fumes associated with harsher products.
+What’s more, since the active ingredient is citric acid, the product has a fresh lemony scent.
 Use this spray formula to clean the toughest grease and grime, remove stubborn stains and odors, and even neutralize common household allergens.
-It’s safe for use on the vast majority of hard, non-porous surfaces in your kitchen, including countertops, fixtures, floors, tables, and even highchairs.
+You can use it on the vast majority of hard, non-porous surfaces in your kitchen, including countertops, fixtures, floors, tables, and even high chairs.